AcademySoftwareFoundation/openexr/docs/TheoryDeepPixels.rst

 colour, the :math:`\alpha_c` term can be omitted.
 This gives the transmission weighted average of the unpremultiplied input colours.

-Merging when one sample is transparent
+Merging when One Sample is Transparent
 --------------------------------------

 Now suppose one of the samples (say, :math:`b`) has no alpha, so